LluisJM/Life-Series/README.md

 | `/trigger lsr.choose_boogeyman` | Chooses the Boogeyman.
 Can be run multiple times for multiple Boogeymen.
 | `/execute as <PLAYER NAME> run function lsr:boogeyman/cure` | Cures `<PLAYER NAME>` if they are a Boogeyman. |

-## Bug report and feature suggestion
+## Bug reports, feature suggestions, and

 You can report bugs and suggest features in the [GitHub repository](https://github.com/LluisJM/Life-Series/issues).

+You can also help by translating the project in its corresponding [POEditor project](https://poeditor.com/projects/view?id=742894).